soda-research/vitrage/doc/source/contributor/high-scale.rst

 Tune RPC
 --------

-Vitrage-graph uses RPC to request data from vitrage-collector, these requests take longer, and there is a need to increase the timeout.
+Vitrage-api uses RPC to request data from vitrage-graph, these requests take longer, and there may be a need to increase the timeout.
 The following should be set in ``/etc/vitrage/vitrage.conf``, under ``[DEFAULT]`` section:

 +----------------------+---------------------------------------------------------+-----------------+-----------------+